 The study of structural variation — large-scale changes in DNA that can, in some cases, refashion entire chromosomes — in the genomic era has lagged behind that of sequence variation.
 But there’s a growing appreciation of how important structural variants are to human biology and disease.
 What makes these variants more challenging to study, and what is being done to overcome those challenges?

-Pinning the tail on the structural variants
+Pinning down structural variants

-Since DNA sequencers first started pumping out As, Ts, Cs, and Gs, much — some might argue most — of the effort in genetics and genomics has been put toward interpreting sequence variations, changes where one or a few bases within a given gene or non-coding region is lost, duplicated, or replaced.
+Since DNA sequencers first started pumping out As, Ts, Cs, and Gs, much — some might argue most — of the effort in genetics and genomics has been put toward interpreting sequence variations, changes where one or a few bases within a given gene or non-coding region are lost, duplicated, or replaced.

 But a whole other world of variations is out there waiting to find its niche in the genomic era: that of structural variations — duplications, deletions, inversions, etc. involving larger DNA segments (often defined as those greater than 50-100 bases long).
-Such variations are common occurrences in our genetic blueprints, accounting, by some estimates, for some 25% of variation in the human genome.
+Such variations are common occurrences in our genetic blueprints, accounting, by some estimates, for roughly 25% of variation in the human genome.